 The Electronic Devices business was initially split off into a separate company in 2021 to accelerate business decision-making and clarify management responsibilities.
 Since then, the business generated steady results and its financial performance was strong.
 That being said, there were several issues that prompted us to explore a better framework for the Electronic Devices business.
-These sector performance, and the increasing importance of transaction volume.
+These included its difficulty generating synergies with the Information Network Solutions business, the rising inventory risks owing to the heavily fluctuating semiconductor sector performance, and the increasing importance of transaction volume.
 Against this backdrop, in September 2023, we decided to sell the business, reaching an agreement with Restar Corporation for a mutually beneficial transaction.
 Consequently, the Electronic Devices business was removed from our scope of consolidation as of the fourth guarter of FY03/24.
 Net sales and operating income decreased as a result, but profitability improved as did capital efficiency.
-We intend to apply the cash gained from the sale to growth investments, for instance, conducting M&A transactions to
+We intend to apply the cash gained from the sale to growth investments, for instance, conducting M&A transactions to fill the shortfalls in our value chain, while also strengthening shareholder returns through dividend increases and share buybacks.